-Permissions can be assigned on the bucket, table, and entity levels.
-Without permissions, your users can't fetch any data from a bucket or table.
+Permissions can be assigned at the bucket, table, record, and field level.
+Without permissions, your users can't query data from Grail.

 To set up the bucket and table-level permissions